TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.2 =
+* Added new link moderation screen that allows for batch approval or deletion of links awaiting moderation

 = 3.1.7 =
 * Changed option "Use HTML codes for formatting" to "Convert [] to <> in Link Description and Notes" since Wordpress does not allow admins to put HTML tags in notes and description